grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

    kubectl create namespace tempo-test
    ```

-For more details, see the Kubernetes documentation about [Creating a new namespace](https://kubernetes.io/docs/tasks/administer-cluster/namespaces/#creating-a-new-namespace).
+For more details, see the Kubernetes documentation about [Creating a namespace](https://kubernetes.io/docs/tasks/administer-cluster/namespaces/#creating-a-new-namespace).

 1. Set up a Helm repository using the following commands: